You've noticed your child squints. Do they have a vision problem?

-- Having an eye that turns in, out, up, down, or wanders
+- Has an eye that turns in, out, up, down, or wanders

-- Trouble reading -- holding the book really close to see the words
+- Holds books really close to see the words

-If you spot one of these symptoms, make an appointment with your child's pediatrician or an eye doctor.
-Getting a checkup right away can let the doctor find vision problems before they can affect your child's sight -- and school performance.
-It is very important to watch your child, since many kids don’t know something is wrong!
+If you spot one of these symptoms, make an appointment with their pediatrician or an eye doctor.
+Getting a checkup right away can let the doctor find vision problems before they can affect their sight -- and school performance.
+It’s very important to watch your child, since many kids don’t know something is wrong!

 Glasses are usually the solution for kids who are nearsighted, farsighted, or have astigmatism.
 To get your child fitted, see an eye specialist.
 Plastic frames and shatter-proof polycarbonate lenses are best for active kids.